ClintH/kattegat/INSTALL NODE.md

 1. [Install "Git"](http://git-scm.com/download). *Note:* You will be asked about "Adjusting your PATH environment", and given three choices.
 Select "Run Git from the Windows Command Prompt" or "Run Git and included Unix tools from the Windows COmmand Prompt".
 I.e., do *not* choose the first option "Use Git Bash only"
 2. Open a new Command Prompt, type `git` and press ENTER to test that Git is installed.
 You should see a bunch of text.
 If it works, close the command prompt again.
 3. Download and run [the Nodejs Windows installer (x64)](http://nodejs.org/download/)
-4. After it finishes installing, you can test that Node is installed by opening a new command prompt (and yes, it's important that it's a new one), typing `node` and press ENTER.
-You should see a `>` prompt.
-Press Ctrl+C twice to exit again.
+4. After it finishes installing, you can test that Node is installed by opening a new command prompt (and yes, it's important that it's a new one), typing `node --version` and press ENTER.
+You should see a version number.
 5. Success!
 You can now continue with installing Kattegat.